Christina5P/Are-you-a-dice-player/README.md

 You choose if you want to bet 10, 20 or 100 euro by click on the bill.
 The higher you bet, the more risk you take!
-After your bet, you choose numbers regarding to your bet.
+After your bet, you choose numbers regarding your bet.
 If you bet 10 euro, you choose 3 numbers, for 50 euro you get 2 numbers and 100 euro you get 1 number.

 After you have bet and clicked on numbers, you click to roll a dice.
 The dice will show you the result and if you have the number in your choises, you win the bet.
 Otherwise you lose.